 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-Southeastern Gond villages are intended to be communal, territorial units.
+Gond villages are intended to be communal, territorial units.
 The tribe is headed by a chief, and each village is led by a committee of elders.
 The chief serves as the judge of all tribal disputes, while the elders have legal authority over their villages.
-Unfortunately, their great poverty and lack of education have left the Gond politically powerless.
+Unfortunately, their great poverty and lack of education have left Gond people politically powerless.

-What are Their Needs?
+What Are Their Needs?

 The JESUS Film and the New Testament are available in the Koi Gondi language.
 However, there are only a few known Gond believers.
 Prayer is the key to seeing them reached with the gospel.
 Their great need is to understand that there is one Almighty God, who laid down His life to pay the full penalty for all their sins so they may live with him eternally.
 They need to be delivered from bondage to evil spirits and false gods that dominate their lives.